ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 --- | --- | ---
 iOS version | iOS 14 or above | To align with the ACSC Security Configuration guide – iOS version enforcement of n or n-1 will allow for testing of patches and internal applications before deploying operating system updates.<br><br>Apple applies the n-1 rule to incremental updates, all other versions are no longer signed. <br><br>Once a version is not signed a device cannot be restored to it. iOS 14 has not undergone an ASD Cryptographic Evaluation (ACE) whereas iOS 13 has undergone an ACE.
 Agencies will need to evaluate whether iOS 14 fits their requirements from an encryption standpoint. iOS Devices | iPhone XS and above | iPhone X and older are all vulnerable to the exploit Checkm8 and should be avoided.
-Jailbroken/rooted devices | Blocked | Prevents jail broken devices from accessing Agency information.
+Update Policies | Configurede | To align with the ACSC Security Configuration guide Jailbroken/rooted devices | Blocked | Prevents jail broken devices from accessing Agency information.

 ### Enrolling iOS devices